Umbilical Cord Tissue Stem Cells Restore Vision of Young Vladomir

 Over the following years, Vladomir continued to improve, with the most miraculous change being in his vision: going from attending a blind school to being able to read the second line of an eye chart.

 Vladomir has started training, crossing the road – and I’m not afraid that he will be hit by a car.
 He rides a bicycle and scooter on his own, moves around the neighborhood.
-He recently climbed Hoverla (the highest mountain in the Carpathians) – and two years ago I couldn’t even imagine that he would go somewhere by himself.
+He recently climbed Hoverla (the highest mountain in Ukraine) – and two years ago I couldn’t even imagine that he would go somewhere by himself.
 The child did not see the moon in the sky, but now he sees the plane flying and can say its color!
 It gives me shivers…

 Vladomir received life-transforming benefits thanks to umbilical cord stem cells and is now able to live the life of a healthy child, even being active in sports such as football, wrestling, and cycling.